EdgeTech's proprietary computer algorithms provide detailed buy-and-sell recommendations. All trade recommendations

 to identify asset classes that are showing strength and then makes investment recommendations in these asset classes

-Having a disciplined systematic method of buying and selling may help clients capture profits and avoid major losses that
+Having a disciplined systematic method of buying and selling can help capture profits while potentially mitigating losses that

-are experienced by holding a position that continues to decline over a twelve month period or longer.
+are experienced by holding a position that continues to decline.
 Taking a small loss

 on a trade within 90 to 140 days, then moving to another more defensive or potentially more productive category/sector,

-is often better than waiting for your current position to heal and return to its original value.
+is often better than waiting for a current position to recover or return to its original value.

 Unlike other investment theories, the EdgeTech model seeks to make decisions based on what is working, not on what